Parents & Professionals

 Curriculum Statement

-Cavendish View and Walton Nurture Schools offers a bespoke curriculum to children with a range of diagnoses such as ASC, ADHD and Global Developmental Delay.
-Children will follow a rich sensory and intentional communication pathway, a more formal learning pathway and a specific ASC Pathway.
+Cavendish View and Walton Nurture provide a bespoke curriculum for children with a range of diagnoses, including ASC, ADHD, and Global Developmental Delay.
+Pupils access tailored pathways that may include a rich sensory and intentional communication pathway, a more formal learning pathway, or a specialist ASC pathway — ensuring every child receives the support and approach best suited to their needs.

 Student baking graphic